 Mercifully, the hawk is presented in a neutral way in the Good Book.
 In Job 39:26, God says to Job, “Does the hawk fly by your wisdom, and spread its wings towards the south?”
 Biblical scholars theorize that God is asking a rhetorical question.
 He is saying that the hawk’s instincts are governed by the laws of natures, which are divinely pre-ordained.

-Resources and Organizations that Protect Hawks
+Organizations that Protect Hawks

 You might live in an area where you see hawks on a regular basis.
 Where I live in the San Francisco Bay Area, it’s not uncommon to hear and see Cooper’s hawks and red-tailed hawks.
 I see them sitting on telephone poles in the city or flying overhead during hikes.
 However, like so many wild animals today, hawks are vulnerable, and in some cases endangered.